 4. Decide How to Position Your Brand Relative to Competitors

-You don’t necessarily have to go after competitors in such a bold way, but you should give serious thought to how your unique brand features can be played up so your target market will recognize their relative value.
+You don’t have to go after competitors in such a bold way, but give serious thought to how you can draw attention to your unique brand features so your target market will recognize their relative value.

 5. Plan a Content Strategy to Communicate Your Brand’s Positioning

-Once you know how you want to position your brand, you should start thinking about a content strategy.
-This is different than a short-term publicity stunt like the huge block of ice—it was effective, but you can only drop so many blocks of ice before people get bored with the gag.
+Once you know how you want to position your brand, start thinking about a content strategy.
+This differs from a short-term publicity stunt like the huge block of ice—it was effective, but you can only drop so many blocks of ice before people get bored with the gag.
 You need to follow up with a long-term strategy so your launch day publicity doesn’t fizzle out.

 A content strategy should include things that either inform or entertain your audience (or both, if you can manage it).
 Content can mean many things—a series of blog posts on a topic of interest to your audience, a podcast dedicated to asking guests a particular question, TikTok videos featuring your product or a specific campaign you’ve created that involves the product, a Twitter hashtag to encourage user-generated content, etc.